Blendify/blender-manual/trunk/blender_docs/manual/editors/nla.rst

 .. figure:: /images/Evaluation.jpg

-If influence isn't animated, the strips will fade linearly, during the overlap.
+If influence is not animated, the strips will fade linearly, during the overlap.

 .. figure:: /images/NLA_influence_strip.jpg